williamFalcon/DeepRLHacks/README.md

 3. Baseline explained variance.
     - See if value function is actually a good predictor or a reward.
-      - if negative it might be over fitting or noisy.
+      - if negative it might be overfitting or noisy.
         - Likely need to tune hyper parameters

 4. Initialize policy